jundalisay/superb/content/en/research/mohammad/quran/sura-004f.md

 will punish them with an agonizing punishment.
 And they will find for themselves, apart from Allah, no lord and no savior.

-174. O people!
-A proof has come to you from your Lord, and We sent down to you a clear light.
+174. A proof has come to you from your Lord, and We sent down to you a clear light.

 175. As for those who believe in Allah, and hold fast to Him, He will admit them into mercy and grace from Him, and will guide them toHimself in a straight path.